ElizabethLor/CSCI5828_Waterfall/README.md

 # CSCI5828_Waterfall
-First presentation for CSCI 5828.
+This is the first presentation for CSCI 5828 Foundation of Software Engineering.
+This project will be about the Waterfall Method.